aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 sidebar_position: 30
 ---

-Now that we understand [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Kuberneties storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/), let's create a [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and change the Nginx container on the assets deployment to mount the Volume created.
+Now that we understand the EFS storage class for Kubernetes let's create a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and change the `nginx` container on the assets deployment to mount the Volume created.

 First inspect the `efspvclaim.yaml` file to see the parameters in the file and the claim of the specific storage size of 5GB from the Storage class `efs-sc` we created in the earlier step: